djpugh/MTfit/_sources/tutorial.rst.txt

     * dc = False - runs the full moment tensor inversion.
     * max_samples = 1000000 - runs the inversion for 1,000,000 samples.

-The :class:`~mtfit.inversion.Inversion` object is created and then the forward model run with the results automatically outputted:
+The :class:`~MTfit.inversion.Inversion` object is created and then the forward model run with the results automatically outputted:

     .. literalinclude:: ../../examples/p_polarity.py
         :language: python